kashifqazi/qemu-migration/README.md

 @TODO
 + add a command dirtyrateps that returns true dirty rate, i.e. the number of pages dirtied per second.
 + move prototype from monitor.h to somewhere more suitable
++ add a command to directly start post-copy